laxuanlinh/awscertifieddev/revisionnote.md

   - An `IAM Role` usually contains `identity-based` prolicies and `trust policies`
   - `ACL` is a service to control which principals from another account can access resources, cannot control within the same account
   - `Permission boundary` is to set maximum permission an identity-based policy can grant to an IAM entity
-  - `Organization SCP` is to set maximum permissions to an `Organization Unit`
+  - `Organization SCP (service control policies)` is to set maximum permissions to an `Organization Unit`
 ## `CloudFront` Key Pair has to be created by root user

 ## `Beanstalk` vs CodeDeploy